efrecon/devenv-code-tunnel/README.md

 The [`devenv.sh`](./devenv.sh) wrapper script will prefer creating a fully encapsulated microVM with `podman` and `krun`, but will gracefully downgrade to privileged containers on top of `podman` or `docker`, depending on which container solution is installed and accessible.
-The containers need to be privileged in order for the user inside the development environment to be able to run `docker`, a.k.a.
+Containers need to be privileged in order for the user inside the development environment to be able to run `docker`, a.k.a.
 [DinD] or docker in docker.

 The [`devenv.sh`](./devenv.sh) wrapper script automatically uses a "fat" image based on Alpine Linux.
 The content of this image is controlled through a set of